Skip to main content

 namestringHuman-readable name

-tagsstring[]|nullOptional labels for filtering by category
+tagsstring[] | nullOptional labels for filtering by category

 created_atstringISO 8601 creation timestamp

-updated_atstringISO 8601 last-update timestamp
+updated_atstringISO 8601 last-updated timestamp

 Memory Entry